taisiiacoder/technical-writing-portfolio/README.md

 > Note: Visuals have been blurred and company names have been changed for privacy reasons.

-Also, in the the repository history you will find different examples of editting.
+Also, in the repository history you will find different examples of editting.
 These include **initial commits**, adding edited files via upload, and creating branches for further **pull requests**.

 Thank you for your attention to my profile.
 Enjoy reading the documentation!